cbib/FANCy/README.md

 ```

-It might also be necessary to install pip2, if it isn't installed by default, as both pip2 and 3 are needed.

-3. Install Snakemake from source for the latest version:
+* Install Snakemake from source for the latest version:

 jsonschema was a missing dependency for snakemake in our case, examining any error messages thrown during setup will allow you to determine if your system is missing any other dependencies.